Self-adjusting Population Sizes for the $(1, \lambda)$-EA on Monotone Functions: Monotone Functions Are Efficiently Optimized for Small Suc cess Rates

-\subsection{Bound on the number of evaluations}
+\subsection{Bound on the Number of Evaluations}

-We have proved that the number of generations is respectively \(O(n)\) or \(O(n \log n)\) if \(c < 1\) or \(c = 1\).
+We have proved that the number of generations is respectively \(O(n)\) or~\(O(n \log n)\) if \(c < 1\) or \(c = 1\).
 We will now turn our attention to the total number of function evaluations.
-For $c=1$, we again need to assume that $F$ is sufficiently close to one.
+For $c=1$, we again need to assume that~$F$ is sufficiently close to one.
 More precisely, we will show the following theorems.

 \begin{theorem} Let \(0<c < 1 < F\) be constants.
-Then there exist constants \(C, s_0 > 0\) such that for all \(s \le s_0\) and every dynamic monotone function, the expected number of function evaluations of the \saolea with success rate $s$, update strength $F$ and mutation probability \(c/n\) is at most $C n \log n$. \end{theorem}
+Then there exist constants \(C, s_0 > 0\) such that for all~\(s \le s_0\) and every dynamic monotone function, the expected number of function evaluations of the \saolea with success rate $s$, update strength $F$ and mutation probability \(c/n\) is at most $C n \log n$. \end{theorem}

-\begin{theorem} There exist constants \(C, s_0 >0\) and $F_0>1$ such that for all \(s \le s_0\), all $1 < F <F_0$ and every dynamic monotone function, the expected number of function evaluations of the \saolea with success rate $s$, update strength $F$ and mutation probability \(1/n\) is at most $C n^2 \log \log n$. \end{theorem} \begin {remark} Theorem~\ref{thm:num_evaluations_csmall} is tight since any unary unbiased algorithm needs at least $\Omega(n\log n)$ function evaluations to optimize \onemax~\cite{lehre2012black}.
+\begin{theorem} There exist constants \(C, s_0 >0\) and $F_0>1$ such that for all \(s \le s_0\), all $1 < F <F_0$ and every dynamic monotone function, the expected number of function evaluations of the \saolea with success rate $s$, update strength $F$ and mutation probability \(1/n\) is at most $C n^2 \log \log n$. \end{theorem} \begin{remark} Theorem~\ref{thm:num_evaluations_csmall} is tight since any unary unbiased algorithm needs at least $\Omega(n\log n)$ function evaluations to optimize \onemax~\cite{lehre2012black}.
 On the other hand, Theorem~\ref{thm:num_evaluations_cone} is not tight.
 Calculating a bit more precisely would allow to replace the $\log \log n$ factor by an even smaller factor.
-However, we suspect that even the main order $n^2$ is not tight, since the \ooea with $c=1$ is known to need time $O(n^{3/2})$ even in the pessimistic PO-EA model~\cite{colin2014monotonic}, which includes every dynamic monotone function.
-The order $n^{3/2}$ is tight for the PO-EA, but a stronger bound of $O(n\log^2 n)$ is known for all static monotone functions~\cite{lengler2019does}, and an $O(n\log n)$ bound is known for all dynamic linear function~\cite{lengler2018noisy}.
-Thus we conjecture that the number of function evaluations is linear up to some logarithmic factors (in fact, we conjecture $O(n \log n)$) even for $c=1$.
-However, the methods used in~\cite{lengler2019does} are rather different from the ones in this paper, so it remains unclear whether they can be transferred. \end{remark}
+However, we suspect that even the main order $n^2$ is not tight, since the \ooea with~$c=1$ is known to need time~$O(n^{3/2})$ even in the pessimistic PO-EA model~\cite{colin2014monotonic}, which includes every dynamic monotone function.
+The order~$n^{3/2}$ is tight for the PO-EA, but a stronger bound of $O(n\log^2 n)$ is known for all static monotone functions~\cite{lengler2019does}, and an $O(n\log n)$ bound is known for all dynamic linear functions~\cite{lengler2018noisy}.

+We conjecture that the number of function evaluations required to opti\-mise \emph{static} monotone functions is linear up to some logarithmic factors (in fact, we conjecture $O(n \log n)$) even for $c=1$.
+However, the methods used in~\cite{lengler2019does} are rather different from the ones in this paper, so it remains unclear whether they can be transferred.